Chengdu Airlines: History

 In March 2009, Sichuan Airlines invested 200 million RMB (30 million USD) in United Eagle Airlines, thus holding 76 percent of the shares.
 In late 2009, these shares were sold to Chinese aircraft manufacturer Comac and to Chengdu Communications Investment Group.
 Following this ownership change, United Eagle Airlines placed a firm order for 30 Comac ARJ21s, the first of which initially was planned to be delivered in late 2010.
-Since then, the Comac project has seen a series of delays, though.

 On 23 January 2010, the airline was renamed Chengdu Airlines.

 Destinations

+Codeshare agreements

+Chengdu Airlines has codeshare agreements with the following airlines: